 Drug therapy depends on the cause of the pathology and symptomatic manifestations:

-If necessary and severe degree of intoxication dialysis is prescribed:
+If necessary and severe intoxication, dialysis is prescribed:

 - peritoneal dialysis.

-- weaken the symptoms of pathology in the form of dyspepsia;
+- weaken the symptoms of pathology in the form of dyspeptic disorders;

-- a decrease in the amount of protein in the diet helps to cope with acidosis;
+- reducing the amount of protein in the diet helps to cope with acidosis;

-- an increase in the content of fiber in the feed provides an alternative way to eliminate toxins and metabolic products - with feces;
+- an increase in fiber content in the feed provides an alternative way to eliminate toxins and metabolic products - with feces;

-- Ensure the intake of minerals and vitamins to restore metabolism;
+- ensure the supply of minerals and vitamins to restore metabolism;

-- recovery of body weight with products containing non-protein calories, vitamins, essential fatty acids.
+- restoration of body weight with the help of products containing non-protein calories, vitamins, essential fatty acids.

 In extreme cases, surgery may be required, for example, to remove calculi from the kidneys.
-The problem is that not all vet clinics can provide operative treatment of renal pathology.
-To avoid serious pathologies of the kidneys, prolonged and expensive treatment, it is necessary to apply methods of prevention.
+The problem is that not all veterinarians can provide surgical treatment for renal pathology.
+To avoid serious kidney pathologies, prolonged and costly treatment, prophylactic methods must be applied.

-There is a breed predisposition to kidney pathologies in dogs.
-For example, in dalmatians, dachshunds, bulldogs, terriers, urolithiasis is more common than in other breeds.
-Therefore, the owner should know the characteristics of the breed of his pet and conduct prevention of kidney pathologies:
+There is a pedigree predisposition to kidney pathologies in dogs.
+For example, in Dalmatians, dachshunds, bulldogs, terriers more often than in other breeds, urolithiasis is detected.
+Therefore, the owner must know the characteristics of the breed of his pet and carry out the prevention of renal pathologies:

-- Regularly visit a vet clinic to monitor the condition and function of the kidneys.
+- Visit the vet clinic regularly to monitor the condition and function of the kidneys.

-- Observe the drinking regimen, especially when feeding on dry food and high motor activity of the dog, and also in a hot period of time.
+- Observe drinking regimen, especially when eating dry food and high motor activity of the dog, as well as during the hot period of time.

-- With age, a vet clinic visit should be regular - at least once every 6 months.
+- With age, visits to the veterinary clinic should be regular - at least 1 time in 6 months.

-As experience of veterinarians and statistical data shows, it is on the responsible behavior of the owner that the health and well-being of his pet depends.
-This is also true for kidney pathologies in dogs.
+As the experience of veterinarians and statistical data shows, the health and well-being of his pet depends on the responsible behavior of the owner.
+This is also true for renal pathologies in dogs.